Anton21a/DAT_AI/README.md

 # The role of religion in an individual's happiness in Canada
-The dataset comes from WVS (2020).
-It presents a subset for one country - Canada
+The dataset comes from WVS (**2020**).
+It presents a subset for one country - **Canada**.
+Research Question:
+"How does the importance of religion influence individual happiness in Canada, and how do financial satisfaction, social trust, and demographic factors moderate this relationship?"
 #### 1. Dataset Overview
 * Total Observations: 4,018 respondents
 * Total Variables: 12